Danh Sách

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;

-table to use the column as a foreign key here.
+You need to index the productLine column of the products table to use the column as a foreign key here.

 There are 7 records for this table.